YOHANMAURIN/Project/Parity-Bridge/PoA/Readme.md

 To run a node as an authority, we must allow it to sign transaction.
 For that, you have the file node.pwds.
 Each line contains a password that we used when authoring authority accounts.

-Add the authority account in each node :
-You have the new config in the file node0.toml and the file node1.toml.
-Copy paste the files in the files node0 and node1.
+Add the authority account in each node : You have the new config in the file node0.toml and the file node1.toml.

 Run again the node: